CZ-NIC/knot/doc/operation.rst

     $ knotc zone-backup +backupdir /path/to/backup zone1.com. zone2.com. ...

+The backup directory should be empty (or non-existing) or contain a previous backup that will be overwritten.
 The back-up procedure will begin soon and will happen zone-by-zone (partially in parallel if more :ref:`server_background-workers` configured).
 The user shall check the logs for the outcome of each zone's back-up attempt.